lucasiscovici/plotly_py/plotly_study/tests/test_optional/test_jupyter/README.md

-# plotly.py Jupyter Notebook JS test suite
+# plotly_study.py Jupyter Notebook JS test suite

-To make sure that plotly.py works properly inside Jupyter Notebooks in both `plotly.plotly` and `plotly.offline`, we here run JavaScript tests in a browser.
+To make sure that plotly_study.py works properly inside Jupyter Notebooks in both `plotly_study.plotly` and `plotly_study.offline`, we here run JavaScript tests in a browser.

-See PR [#545](https://github.com/plotly/plotly.py/pull/545) for example of what can go wrong in Jupyter Notebooks.
+See PR [#545](https://github.com/plotly/plotly_study.py/pull/545) for example of what can go wrong in Jupyter Notebooks.